![]() | Derby Diversion Dam |

 Signed: No

 Notes: Finding this marker can be a bit tricky.
 Leave the interstate at Exit 36 and turn right (westbound) onto a very discreet frontage road that hugs the freeway.
 Proceed 1 mile to the marker on your left.
-From here, more adventure awaits you!
-The frontage road loses pavement just past the marker and makes a swift left underneath the railroad tracks to access the dam itself.
-The road is extremely rough and not worth the trouble since visitors cannot access the dam anyway.
-Keep in mind that at least a dozen exits in the Truckee River Canyon are there for a reason.
+The frontage road will lose pavement just past the marker, but you can make a swift left underneath the railroad tracks to access the dam itself.
+However, I wouldn't recommend this.
+This dirt path may pop your tires and might not be worth the trouble since visitors cannot access the dam anyway.
+You'll find at least a dozen exits in the Truckee River Canyon elsewhere and are there for a reason.
 Use them to find some very pretty and secluded points along the river!

 Exact Description: